JavierAndresChireno/fit-journal-client/README.md

 - As a logged-in user,
 - I want to add the measurement of my left and right arms, chest, waist, hips, left and right thighs and calves, current weight and body fat percent,
 - So I can save it.

+###### Meals List page (Importance - Medium) (Est: 2h)

+- As a logged-in user,
+- I want preview all my stored meals,
+- I want to search meals by query,
+- I would like to be able to select a meal to see details.

+###### Meals details page (Importance - Medium) (Est: 2h)

+- As a logged-in user,
+- I want to see the title, a link and description of my meal,
+- I want to be able to delete or edit the meal

+###### Meal edit page (Importance - Medium) (Est: 2h)

+- As a logged-in user,
+- I want to see the title, a link and description of the selected meal,
+- So I can be able to edit it.

+###### Meals add page (Importance - Medium) (Est: 2h)

+- As a logged-in user,
+- I want to be able to add the title, a link and description of my meal and save it.

 ### 3. Functionality (to do now)